cdl-geneseo/geneseo-dictionary/K/Kellys.md

 # Kelly's

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Kelly's

 Created by  Unknown User (krk5), last modified by  Unknown User (mee2) on Nov 16, 2012

 n.
 A bar located on Main Street frequented by Geneseo students.
 The full name is Kelly's Saloon.Source: Dictionary of Geneseo English, Fall 2006, WinkelmanAs of 2012, 98% of students surveyed knew this word and 95% believed it to be of local origin.(Eichas, G-M, 2012)